Partnerships

 ISD administration and/or designees will select team members.
 See “Forming the Implementation Team” for more guidance.

-The ISD identifies at least one partnering local district or program who will receive the training and engage in implementation.
+The ISD identifies at least one partnering member district or program who will receive the training and engage in implementation.
 The ISD meets with this group in 30-60 day cycles to develop a collective action plan focused on utilizing systems that support sustainable implementation of evidence-based practices throughout the district or program.
 The team monitors progress toward the goals contained in that plan.

 Forming the Implementation Team